 “In the Yukon over a hundred years all the ground has been pretty well mined, so the ground that is left is kind of lean,” Beets says.
 “So when the opportunity came, I thought, ‘Hey, I’ve always wanted to try a dredge.
 Let’s give that a try.’”

-Where working the Eureka Creek claim with heavy machinery might cost $1,000 per ounce of gold mined, Beets expects that using the gold dredge, his crew can pull the same amount of gold out of the ground at a much lower cost of $300 to $400 per ounce.
+Working the Eureka Creek claim with heavy machinery might cost $1,000 per ounce of gold mined.
+But Beets expects that using the gold dredge, his crew can pull the same amount of gold out of the ground at a much lower cost of $300 to $400 per ounce.

-Even though the dredge was built in 1938 — and had sat dormant since the 1980s — it was still in decent shape.
-It was just a matter of the crew taking it apart piece by piece, moving it more than 100 miles to a new site and putting it back together.
+Even though the dredge was built in 1938 — and had sat dormant for decades — it was still in decent shape.
+The crew took it apart, moved it more than 100 miles to a new site and put it back together.

-The months-long project required a lot of welding, metal cutting, carbon arc gouging and other tasks that Beets and his crew handled with Miller engine-driven welder/generators and other equipment.
+The months-long project required a lot of welding, metal cutting, carbon arc gouging and other tasks.
+Beets and his crew handled it all with Miller engine-driven welder/generators and other equipment.

 “We’ve always had Miller welders.
 We must have 10 or 11 of them things,” Beets says.
 “When you take something apart, you have to put it back together, and that’s where the Miller welders come in.
 Putting it back together, there were a lot of things that didn’t fit right so we’d have to arc a part or clean it up.”